SAEmanuel/Green_Spaces_Management_ISEP/docs/sprintA/us004/01.requirements-engineering/Readme.md

 >
 > **Answer:** No.

+> **Question:** Can any skill be registered to any collaborator/job?
+Or should they be associated in categories in association with a specific job
+>
+> **Answer:** There is no association, it totally depends of the CV of the collaborator.

-> **Question:** Is there any special characteristic that the employee needs to have in order for these skills to be added?
+> **Question:**  Is there any certification/proof needed to register a skill to a collaborator?
 >
 > **Answer:** No.

 ### 1.3.
 Acceptance Criteria